 The many ways to measure economic inequality

-But economists disagree on just how much inequality there is and how best to measure it.
-As Federal Reserve economist Arthur Kennickell wrote in a 2009 paper, ” ‘[i]nequality’ may seem a simple term, but operationally it may mean many different things, depending on the point of view.”
-Most researchers agree that wealth is much more unevenly distributed than income, while consumption is less concentrated at the upper end than either wealth or income.
+And economists are also divided on just how to define and measure inequality.
+As Federal Reserve economist Arthur Kennickell wrote in a 2009 paper, “‘Inequality’ may seem a simple term, but operationally it may mean many different things, depending on the point of view.”
+Most researchers agree that wealth is more unevenly distributed than income, while consumption is less concentrated at the upper end than either wealth or income.

-Probably the most-familiar inequality measures involve income.
-The Census Bureau annually publishes two measures of income inequality each year; according to the most recent report, the top 5% of households received 22.1% of “equivalence-adjusted” aggregate income last year — nearly as much as the bottom 60% of households (27.2%).
-(The “equivalence-adjusted” estimates adjust for different household sizes and compositions.)
+The U.S. Census Bureau publishes two measures of income inequality each year.
+According to the most recent report, the top 5% of households received 21.8% of “equivalence-adjusted” aggregate income in 2014, while the bottom 60% received just 27.1%.
+(Equivalence-adjusted estimates factor in different household sizes and compositions.)

-The Census Bureau also reports the Gini index, a summary statistic that measures the dispersion of incomes on a scale of zero (everyone has exactly the same income) to 1 (one person has all the income).
-The income Gini for the U.S. has been rising for decades: On an equivalence-adjusted basis, the Gini was 0.362 in 1967 and 0.463 last year.
-(Other economists, such as Berkeley’s Emmanuel Saez, have tracked income inequality over long periods using somewhat different measures and reached similar conclusions.)
+The Census Bureau also reports the Gini index, a summary statistic that measures the dispersion of incomes on a scale of zero (everyone has exactly the same income) to one (one person has all the income).
+The income Gini for the U.S. has been rising for decades: On an equivalence-adjusted basis, the Gini was 0.362 in 1967 and 0.464 last year.
+(Other researchers, such as University of California, Berkeley’s Emmanuel Saez, have tracked income inequality over long periods using somewhat different measures and reached similar conclusions.)

-Other researchers note that an individual’s (or household’s) income can vary considerably over time, and may not reflect all the economic resources available to them — such as credit availability, government assistance or accumulated family wealth.
+In addition, critics of the income-based approach note that an individual’s (or household’s) income can vary considerably over time, and may not reflect all available economic resources – such as credit availability, government assistance or accumulated family wealth.
 They argue that consumption is a better measure of economic well-being.

-Wealth inequality tends to be much higher than either income or consumption inequality, but also to be more stable over time.
-NYU economist Edward Wolff, for instance, has used data from the Survey of Consumer Finances (and similar prior surveys) to track household net worth over time.
+Wealth inequality tends to be much higher than either income or consumption inequality, but it also tends to not vary as much over time.
+New York University economist Edward Wolff, for instance, has used data from the Survey of Consumer Finances and similar prior surveys to track household net worth over time.

 Drew DeSilver is a senior writer at Pew Research Center.